benjimon24/react-native-auth/README.md

 # react-native-auth

-An introductory exercise into utilizing firebase to handle authentication in React-Native, as part of Stephen Grider's "The Complete React Native and Redux Course".
+An introductory exercise into utilizing firebase to handle authentication in React-Native, as part of "The Complete React Native and Redux Course" by Stephen Grider (link below).

+## Usage
+1. npm install
+2. react-native run-ios || react-native run-android (after setting up an Android emulator)

 ## Technologies
 1. React Native